-The first thing you need to do when shopping for a pair of running headphones is to decide which of these features are a priority and which you can do without.
+The first thing you need to do when shopping for a pair of running headphones is to decide which features are a priority and which you can do without.

 As always, we’ve tried to highlight all of these features through the devices showcased in this guide, and we are confident that you cannot go wrong with what is presented here.
-That said, juggling so many features whilst making sure to also cover a wider price range meant that we couldn’t cover all the niches.
+That said, juggling so many features whilst also covering a wider price range meant that we couldn’t cover all the niches.

 So let’s go over the pros and cons of all the factors we’ve listed to help you organize your thoughts when prioritizing them.

-On the other hand, old-school wireless earbuds have come a long way in their effort to prevent continuous wire slapping while running.
+Traditional wireless earbuds have come a long way in their efforts to prevent constant wire slapping while running.
 The band approach we’ve seen on the Skullcandy Method is just one of them.
-Some, like the Aftershokz Trekz Air, feature a design that we can only describe as reverse glasses, but it doesn’t stop there.
+Some, like the Aftershokz Trekz Air, feature a design that we can only describe as inverted glasses, but it doesn’t stop there.

 So if that one (admittedly pesky) wire was the only reason you had for wanting to go true wireless, then maybe you can still go a bit easier on your wallet without making any serious compromises.

-There are so many types of optional features that may or may not help while running that we wouldn’t be able to list them all here, but the two key features we want to focus on are active noise canceling and transparency modes.
+There are many additional features that may or may not assist while running.
+We cannot list all of them here, but the two principal features we want to highlight are active noise canceling and transparency modes.